-In some other instances though over-intervention happens because of greed, like surgeons who make more money by operating than non operating, and because people sometimes need to justify their presence.
+In some other instances though over-intervention happens because of greed, like surgeons who make more money by operating than non-operating, and because people sometimes need to justify their presence.
 Doing nothing would feel like they have no character and their position is not needed… So they just do something.

-Nassim Taleb compares the nervous overreaction of the over-intervention to the more needed calmness, and he uses a mobster as paragon.
+Nassim Taleb compares the nervous overreaction of the over-intervention to the more needed calmness, and he uses a mobster as a paragon.

-He says to look at Salvatore Gravano and how he always looks calm and in control, video below (also check the Godfather’s way of dominance).
+He says to look at Salvatore Gravano and how he always looks calm and in control, the video below (also check the Godfather’s way of dominance).

 Chapter 8: Prediction as a Child of Modernity